Ian Player: Conservation

-Player died on 30 November 2014 of a stroke.
-He was the brother of professional golfer Gary Player.

-Player's archives and legacy are owned and managed by his nephew Marc Player, who has initiated several projects including books (Into the River of Life) a feature-length movie, a TV series built around Operation Rhino translocation program and THE PLAYER INDABA which seeks global "PLAYERS' to raise funds to fight the extinction of various threatened animal species.The Ian Player Foundation has also been established as a charitable organization aiding nature conservation, wildlife activism and environmental education.
+Player's archives and legacy are owned and managed by his nephew Marc Player, who has initiated several projects including books (Into the River of Life) a feature-length movie, a TV series built around Operation Rhino translocation program and THE PLAYER INDABA which seeks global "PLAYERS' to raise funds to fight the extinction of various threatened animal species.
+The Ian Player Foundation has also been established as a charitable organization aiding nature conservation, wildlife activism and environmental education.

-Popular culture
+In popular culture

 The famous movie director and producer Howard Hawks, wanted a movie about people who catch animals in Africa for zoos, a dangerous profession with exciting scenes the likes of which had never been seen on-screen before.
 The name of his blockbuster movie is Hatari!, starring John Wayne.
 Hawks increased his knowledge in catching animals from Player's humane work.
 In 1952 South Africa was disastrously embarked to eliminate all large wild animals to protect livestock, and only 300 white rhinos survived.
 Player then started his famed rhino catching technique to relocate and save the white rhinos.
 Player's humane project was called Operation Rhino and the renowned film documentary named Operation Rhino was produced.
 Hawks studied this film documentary repeatedly to help incorporate aspects of it into his film Hatari!.

 In June 1964, Player appeared on the panel show To Tell the Truth as himself, highlighting his role as warden of Hluhluwe–Imfolozi Park and his work protecting white rhinos.
 Host Bud Collyer noted that scenes of white rhinos shown at the beginning of the episode were from Ivan Tors' movie Rhino!, released a few weeks earlier, and for which Player acted as a technical advisor.